kbeckenrode/predictions_FUGAsseM_MW/README.md

 # predictions_FUGAsseM_MW
-This is a data to be used for finding experimental candidates
+This is a script and the associated files to run a prediction workflow to find IBD-related experimental candidates from two existing databases.
+In this repo, the files and Predictions.Rmd should provide the neccessary requirements to complete workflow.